mld2443/change/README.md

 $$\sum_{i=0}^{\infty}{{n-1+i}\choose{n-1}}x^i={{n-1}\choose{n-1}}+{{n}\choose{n-1}}x+{{n+1}\choose{n-1}}x^2+...=\frac{1}{(1-x)^n}$$

 again only for $-1<x<1$.
 This formula looks like a nice fit for the polynomial product above if we swap $x$ for $x^{100}$ and $n=6$.
-For our initial case of US coinage, we finally, *finally* end with the product of three things, the finite 5 term 'unit coin polynomial', the finite 81 term 'remainder polynomial', and a new infinite polynomial sum that altogether looks like this
+For our initial case of US coinage, we finally, *finally* end with the product of three things:
+1. the finite 5 term 'unit coin polynomial'
+2. the finite 81 term 'remainder polynomial'
+3. an infinite polynomial sum

+Altogether, it looks like this

 $$(1+x+x^2+x^3+x^4)\times$$
 $$(1+2x^5+4x^{10}+6x^{15}+9x^{20}+13x^{25}+18x^{30}+...+x^{405})\times$$